-Yachting in Bermuda: A captain and crew guide
+Yachting in Bermuda: A captain, owner, guest and crew guide

 640 miles from the next piece of land, Bermuda is a British Overseas Territory that is ideally situated in the middle of the Atlantic for yacht stopovers during Atlantic crossings, eastward or westward.

 Yachting Pages spoke to Meyer Agencies, a leading yacht services company in Bermuda, to find out what to expect when visiting the island.

 Why do yachts stop in Bermuda?

 If you’ve gone from the Mediterranean to the USA/Caribbean, or vice versa aboard a yacht, the chances are that you’ll have stopped off in Bermuda.